 When planning what you will see, here are a few great neighborhoods, grouped close to each other:

-Asakusa (Senso-ji temple), Kappabashi (this is also known as the kitchen district, so if you want a Japanese knife, buy it here!
-I got a few good ones from a knife shop to give my brothers as birthday gifts), Ueno Park, and the Yanaka neighborhoods are also fun to walk around because there are a lot of cool old buildings—this area was not destroyed in the war.
+- Ueno Park and the Yanaka neighborhoods are also fun to walk around because there are a lot of cool old buildings—this area was not destroyed in the war.

-Akihabara is a crazy electronics neighborhood – this is where all the “manga” stuff is, (Japanese comics).
-I will warn you—it’s a weird place, but worth a walk through.
+- Akihabara is a crazy electronics neighborhood – this is where all the Manga stuff is.
 If you are into owls – they even have an owl cafe.
-Weird, weird, weird, but also, awesome.
+Weird, but also, awesome.

-Roppongi is a great place to go if you are looking for a lot of amazing restaurants, bars, clubs, etc. There are many foreigners here and English is spoken everywhere.
-Check out Roppongi Hills (there’s an amazing view from the observation floor) and Tokyo Midtown.
+- Roppongi is a great place to go if you are looking for a lot of amazing restaurants, bars, clubs, etc. There are many foreigners here; English is spoken everywhere.
+Check out Roppongi Hills (there’s an amazing view from the observation floor) and Tokyo Midtown before you leave.

 Free Walking Tour Guide